rake html to create HTML files. These files will be

 The task of the script seems easy, but the program is not so simple.

-The script mktbl.rb uses a library
+The script mktbl.rb uses the library

 lib/lib_src2md.rb